vrokad/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

       .. group-tab:: QCS6490/QCS5430

-         To set up the debug UART connection and view the diagnostic messages, connect the micro-USB cable from the micro-USB port on the RB3 Gen 2 device to the Linux host.
+         To set up the debug UART connection and view the diagnostic messages, connect the micro-USB cable from the micro-USB port on the device to the Linux host.

          .. image:: ../../media/k2c-qli-build-ga/micro_usb_port.png